 The main focus of this work package is the definition of a framework addressed to aerothermal simulations (external aerodynamics, cooling flows, thermal protection) based on model order reduction.

-The main picture shows the other partners involved on this work package.
+The main picture shows the other partners involved in this work package.

-The importance of the aerodynamic performance is a growing issue in the modern automotive industry.
-As leaders of the Work Package 2: AI based designs for aerodynamics, how AI can help improve the design performance?
+The importance of aerodynamic performance is a growing issue in the modern automotive industry.
+As leaders of the Work Package 2: AI-based designs for aerodynamics, how AI can help improve the design performance?

-Why have you decided to start the input modelling with 2D shapes?
+Why have you decided to start the input modeling with 2D shapes?

 As you may reasonably question, 2D CFD is certainly not the state-of-the-art for ground vehicle external aerodynamic simulation, and at the same time is not the goal of this project; however, since the AI-based workflow is on early-stage a bottom-up approach has been chosen in the setup phase of the activity.
 This could guarantee several benefits: quick turn-around times for preliminary tests and debugging, draft assessment of data requirements, reasonable projections on the final cost of the procedure.
 At the same time, it is considered a definitely non-trivial application from a physical point of view and quite easily extendable, when the maturity of the tool will be considered acceptable, to three dimensions.
 Of course, the goal will be to develop a procedure that can be applied to 3D shapes significant from an industrial perspective.

 Which are the requirements considered for aerothermal simulations reduced-order model?